Flutterwave/Node-v3/documentation/billPayments.md

 ##  Create bulk bills

-This describes  how to create bulk bills payment
+This section describes how to create bulk bills payment.

 ```javascript